marcin-kli/MP1/README.md

 Website presents Annie's portfolio as a fitness instructor, personal trainer and diet coach.
 Users will be able to find interesting content in easy and simple way.

-This project is for educational purposes and can be used as a template for a business use.
+This project is for educational purposes and can not be used as a template for a business use.
 Main aim is to build responsive website with HTML and CSS only.
 I will use Bootstrap framework to keep website consent and clear.